aggielab/aggielab.github.io/README.md

 ## License

-The work is licensed under the MIT license.
+The work is licensed under the MIT License.